 BI305 Dissertation.
-A series of essay titles will be provided to students.
-In addition to two introductory lectures and two tutorials on scientific writing and preparing a dissertation, the student will be given written details of the approach to take when writing a scientific review in the order of 2000 words.
-Guidelines will also be supplied to the student on library consultation, inter-library loan acquisition and search engine utilisation for interrogation of websites (e.g., Pubmed, Science Direct etc.).
-The student will learn to differentiate between peer-reviewed and non peer-reviewed material on the World Wide Web and information sources in general.
+A series of essay titles will be provided to students, and assigned based on a first-come first serve online selection process.
+In addition to an introductory lecture and a mandatory workshop, the student will be given written details of the approach to take when writing a scientific review of 2000 words or less on their assigned topic.
+Guidelines will also be supplied to the student regarding assessment rubrics, the mandatory research portfolio, information research and management, academic integrity, and the context of the essay in relation to the 7 skills writing programme.
 BI305

 BI306 Plant Responses to the Environment.
 Topics covered include: genes and gene regulation in plants; signal perception, transduction and cellular/developmental responses; methods to study gene function in plants; environmental regulation of plant growth and development; photoreceptors and how plants perceive light as a developmental signal; temperature as an environmental signal for plants; integration of multiple environmental signals to regulate flowering; plant interactions with other organisms; perception of pathogens by plants; plant immunity; phytohormones involved in plant responses to pathogens; programmed cell death; systemic acquired resistance; plant responses to abiotic stresses.
-BI306
+B1306